Economy of Iraq: Finance

-Iraq's financial services have been the subject of post-Hussein reforms.
+Iraq's financial services have been the subject of post-Saddam reforms.
 The 17 private banks established during the 1990s were limited to domestic transactions and attracted few private depositors.
 Those banks and two main state banks were badly damaged by the international embargo of the 1990s.
 To further privatize and expand the system, in 2003 the Coalition Provisional Authority removed restrictions on international bank transactions and freed the Central Bank of Iraq (CBI) from government control.
 In its first year of independent operation, the CBI received credit for limiting Iraq's inflation.
-In 2004, three foreign banks received licenses to do business in Iraq.
+In 2004, three foreign banks (HSBC, Standard Chartered, National Bank of Kuwait) were the first to receive licenses to do business in Iraq.

+Banking

 Private security

 Because of the danger posed by Iraq's ongoing insurgency, the security industry has been a uniquely prosperous part of the services sector.
 Often run by former US military personnel, in 2005 at least 26 companies offered personal and institutional protection, surveillance, and other forms of security.